projectdiscovery/nuclei/v2/pkg/js/CONTRIBUTE.md

 To implement the SMBGhost vulnerability detection in JS Library for `smb`, we can look for exploits in `Go` (Preferred) or other languages, or discover technical details and attempt to write a POC ourself.

-In this case, there is already a detection POC in Go for SMBGhost by doing a quick google search for `smbghost go github` at [GoGhost](https://github.com/deepsecurity-pe/GoGhost).
+In this case, let's attempt to create the implementation from a python POC for SMBGhost detection from [smb-scanner](https://github.com/gabimarti/SMBScanner/blob/master/smb-scanner.py).

+The exploit works by sending a SMB packet to the server and checking if the result contains the indicator for the vulnerability.

 We can just the above implementation by defining a new function within `smb` package.
 Create a new file in `js/libs/smb/smbghost.go` and save it.